 *The City of Haines City is following the Southwest Florida Water Management District’s Water Restrictions.

-- Handwatering and micro-irrigation of plants (other than lawns) can be done on any day at any time, if needed.
+- Hand watering and micro-irrigation of plants (other than lawns) can be done on any day and any time.

 New Lawns and Plants

-- Reclaimed water remains subject to voluntary water hours, unless blended with another water source.
+- Reclaimed water remains subject to voluntary watering hours, unless restricted by the local government or utility.

 For more information, please contact the Utilities Department at 863-421-3695.